kudobuilder/kudo/keps/0017-pipe-tasks.md

 Note that piped files has to be generated before they can be used.
 In the example above, `bootstrap` phase has a strategy `serial` so that certificate generated in the `gencert` step can be used in subsequent steps.
 Or stated differently resources can not reference piped secrets/configmaps generated within the same step or within a parallel series of steps (it has to be a different step in the phase with serial strategy or a different phase).

-For the pipe task `pod`, we allow a [core/v1 Pod](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#pod-v1-core) to be specified, however, there are limitations.
+Pipe task's `spec.pod` field must reference a [core/v1 Pod](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#pod-v1-core) template.
+However, there are limitations.
 Reasons for that are explained below in the implementation details.
 In a nutshell:
-- a pipe pod should generate artifacts in the init container
+- a pipe pod should generate artifacts in its init container
-- it has to define and mount an emptyDir volume (where generated files are stored)
+- it has to define and mount an emptyDir volume (where its generated files are stored)

 ```yaml
 apiVersion: v1